memanish008/Speech_recognition_Korsel/README.md

 Edge impluse is used as the development flatform.
 Loading the sample data, pre-processing them, extracting the features, building the neural architecture for model training, model testing and building the model .zip file, all are performed in edge impluse

-# Data Collection
+## Data Collection
 We used the Google Speech Commands dataset which has 65,000 one-second long utterances of sets of thirty short words.
-This was obtained from the link [here]:(http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz)
+This was obtained from the link [here](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz)
 In additon to these samples, we have also collected some cumstom backgrond noise of the the robot using mobile phone.
 This can be found in the sample data folder in our repository.

-# Data Processing.
+## Data Processing.
  The setup procedure for the environment can be found in our repository.

-##Trained
+## Trained  models
 The trained model is stored in.zip file.
 All these files can found in the trained model folder in our repository.

-## deployment of the model
+## Deployment of the model
 Before uploading the build model on the robot, we add some scripts to the model sketch to control the robot.
 This includes catching the target voice command predicted by the model and then defining its function to control the robot.
 This final script can be found in the trained model folder.

-## experiments
+## Experiments
-A series of experiments ar performed using differnt neural architecture to obtain the best model for speech recognition.
+A series of experiments were performed using differnt neural architecture to obtain the best model for speech recognition.
 All the models are deployed on the robot to check the performance.

 ## Videos
 The videos of Korsel robot driving using different trained models are available in the Google Drive link [here](https://drive.google.com/drive/folders/1pUV_IysSdNKn0U_R8hXAS0FiaRnUzW44?usp=sharing).